openstack/tacker/doc/source/user/etsi_vnf_update.rst

   Tacker does not refer the value of these parameters specified in VNFD.

 .. note::
-  The update operation can change the vimConnectionInfo associated with an existing VNF instance.
+  The update operation can change the ``vimConnectionInfo`` associated with an existing VNF instance.
-  Even if instantiate operation and update operation specify multiple vimConnectionInfo associated with one VNF instance, only one of them will be used for life cycle management operations.
+  Even if update operation specify multiple ``vimConnectionInfo`` associated with one VNF instance, only one of them will be used for life cycle management operations.
-  It is not possible to delete the key of registered vimConnectionInfo.
+  It is not possible to delete the key of registered ``vimConnectionInfo``.

 VNF instance name after operation: